 Instead of paying the full bail amount set by a judge, a bail bonds agent arranges a surety bond allowing a defendant to pay a small percentage of the bail money amount for their release.
 The bail bond amount (aka: bail premium) charged by the bondsman is typically 10% for state bonds and 15% for federal.

 An indemnitor (the person who arranges a bail bond) completes the bail bond paperwork and makes the bail premium payment.
-Once the payment has been made and all of the requirements are completed, the person who was arrested is usually released within six to twelve hours.
+Once the payment has been made and all of the requirements are completed, the person who was arrested is usually released within two to twelve hours.
 As long as the defendant shows up in court as scheduled and abides by the rules stipulated by the courts, nothing more will be owed to the bail bond service.
 Conversely, if the suspect does not show up in court, the bail bondsman will owe the courts the full bail amount within sixty days unless the perpetrator is brought back to jail.

 In 2017, there were just under 20,000 arrests in Escambia which was about a 7% increase over the previous year.
 Only a small percentage of those arrests were violent crimes